 Citizen Bullhead Flyback Chronograph Supertitanium™ Limited Edition

 Citizen celebrates this year the first-ever titanium wristwatch's 50th anniversary, quite an achievement in watchmaking.
-In 1972, the Japanese brand also launched its first Bullhead Flyback Chronograph, an odd wristwatch, back then, powered by the sophisticated caliber 8110A, featuring flyback function and push-buttons placed at twelve, hence the nickname "Tsuno," which means "Horn" in Japanese.
+In 1973, the Japanese brand also launched its first Citizen Bullhead Flyback Chronograph, an odd-looking wristwatch, back then, powered by the sophisticated caliber 8110A, featuring flyback function and push-buttons placed at twelve, hence the nickname "Tsuno," which means "Horn" in Japanese.

-Case and bracelet are treated with Citizen's proprietary Duratect™ to make it virtually scratchproof.
-It would be great if Citizen would offer a replacement leather or NATO strap, something we'll find out once we might get our hands on one.
-The Citizen Bullhead Flyback Chronograph Limited Edition watch retails for Euro 698.
+Case and bracelet are treated with Citizen's Duratect™ (Citizen's proprietary surface-hardening technology) to make it virtually scratchproof.
+It would be great if Citizen would offer a replacement leather or NATO strap as standard.
+The Citizen Bullhead Flyback Chronograph Limited Edition watch is, as said, available on a white or black dial (reference AV0080-88E), and retails for Euro 698.
 Additonal information at: Citizen Watch Global

 Francesco Falcone @Horbiter®